Its official. Barry Bonds will be leaving the San Francisco Giants at the end of the season. Here is an expert from his journal:

 I consider the City of San Francisco and you, the fans, my family.
 Thank you for loving me and supporting me throughout all the highs and lows.
 I feel a deep connection with you as I have grown up with all of you since the days my dad first became a Giant.
 The Bay Area has loved my family and friends for so many years and I thank you for that.
 It is now a time for change, as many athletes have experienced.
 It is comforting to know that those who have come before me — Willie Mays, Willie McCovey, Joe Montana and Jerry Rice, to name a few — have forever remained in the hearts of the fans, as I know I will too.

 During my career as a Giant, so many people made significant impressions on my life.
 I’d like to thank all my past and current teammates.
 I’ve had the opportunity to play with some amazingly talented ballplayers who have treated me with respect, supported me and rooted for me throughout the years.
-Mike Murphy, our devoted Equipment Manager, used to baby-sit me as a little boy at Candlestick Park.
+Mike Murphy, our devoted Equipment Manager, used to baby-sit me as a little boy at Candlestick Park, I remember he would take me around the park on my graco fastaction fold click connect stroller while he did some exercise.
 There are no words to describe the love and respect I have for him.
 Mike Krukow and Duane Kuiper are the two best broadcasters in the business.
 Their professionalism, integrity and love for the game, puts them in a league of their own.
 I thank them for their support and I’m honored to call them friends.
 It is also important to thank all the men and women behind the scenes at the stadium who come to work every day and make it possible for us all to enjoy a day at the ballpark.
 I love walking to clubhouse hearing their “hellos” every day.

 I would have loved nothing more than to retire as a Giant in the place where I call home and have shared so many momentous moments with all of you, but there is more baseball in me and I plan on continuing my career.
 My quest for a World Series ring continues.